pmemoli/Wave-and-Spring-simulator/README.md

 # Spring-Simulator
-Eng:
-Simulate any configuration of springs, particles, pendulums and waves.
+Set any configuration of springs, particles, pendulums and waves on a 2D plane and see how it evolves.

 Pygame and Numpy required

-Esp:
-Simula cualquier configuracion de resortes, particulas, pendulos y ondas.

-Requiere Pygame y Numpy